It’s not easy to find a job as a teenager. Many jobs have age or experience requirements that you might not meet.

 Here are some of the best summer jobs for teens available:

-How to get a job as a teenager
+How to get a good job as a teenager

 Fortunately, these obstacles are easily overcome with a little effort.
 Here are three tips for job hunting as a teenager: